David Stuurman: Political career

 The Khoi joined forces with the Xhosa tribes and refused to return to the farm lands, thus they were labelled “the rebel captains”.
 They refused to return to the farms they were indentured on and many went to live at the Bethelsdorp Mission Station, near Algoa Bay.

 In August, 1802, in an effort to regain Khoi independence, Stuurman led 700 men and 300 horsemen with 150 firearms, against Uniondale field cornet.
-In an effort to establish peace after the skirmish, Governor Francis Dundas granted land to Stuurman and his men.
+In an effort to establish peace after the skirmish, Governor Francis Dundas granted land to Klaas Stuurman and his men.

-In 1806, Klaas Stuurman died during a buffalo hunting expedition and David succeeded him as the chief.
-David was suspected, even by some Khoi, to be behind his brother’s death.
-After Klaas’s death, the Uitenhage Magistrate, Jacob Cuyler, rescinded the land grant and unrest flared up again.
+In 1803, Klaas Stuurman died during a buffalo hunting expedition and David succeeded him as the chief.
+Richard Collins later wrote that David was suspected, even by some Khoi, to be behind his brother’s death; however, contemporary sources do not seem to mention these suspicions.

 After his brother’s death Stuurman offered refuge to escaped slaves and other fugitives.
 They refused to appear before General Jacob Cuyler about the matter of the fugitives and as a result, the authorities bore down on their settlement.

-Many of the Khoi were bound into service, their livestock and land confiscated and David and three others were imprisoned in Cape Town in early 1809.
+Many of the Khoi were bound into service, their livestock and land were confiscated, and David and three others were imprisoned in Cape Town in early 1809.
 On 11 September, David Stuurman was officially charged and sent to Robben Island—he was among the first political prisoners to be jailed on the island.
 His crime was cited as “Disobedience to the Field Cornet”.
+Four of Stuurman's children were kept by Cuyler as slaves.

 By December, Stuurman and others had escaped Robben Island using whaling boats to reach the mainland.
 Most of them were recaptured, but Stuurman made his way back to the Eastern Cape.

 He remained uncaptured until the fifth Xhosa War when he was captured again and put to hard labour on Robben Island.
 On the 9th of August 1820, Stuurman escaped from Robben Island again.
 This time during a prison mutiny orchestrated by Johan Smit, Hans Trompetter and Abraham Leendert.

-Stuurman was captured when he reached the mainland and tried for his crimes, especially as a two-time escapee from Robben Island.
-He was sentenced to life imprisonment on the penal settlement at New South Wales.
-On 16 December 1820 he was sent, for the third time, to Robben Island and chained to a wall until the transportation order could be carried out.
+Stuurman was captured when he reached the mainland and was tried for his crimes.
+He was now a two-time escapee from Robben Island, but at the trial at least one white overseer vouched for him based on a previous incident, saying he owed his life to Stuurman.
+Whereas Smit and Trompetter were condemned to hang, Stuurman was sentenced to life imprisonment on the penal settlement at New South Wales.
+On 16 December 1820 he was sent to Robben Island for the third time, where he would wait until a suitable transport ship arrived.
+In 1823, the convict ship Brampton arrived in Table Bay, and Stuurman and eleven other convicts (including another Khoikhoi, Jantjie Piet) were moved onto the vessel.
+On 20 February of that year, the Brampton set sail for Australia with the convicts on board.
+Stuurman never saw the continent of Africa again.